 Day #10 – Elfie Selfie

-Start your countdown with a bang – Create an ‘Elfie Selfie’ Template!
+Start your countdown by getting personal with the Create an ‘Elfie Selfie’ Template!

 These adorable cuties aren’t just for younger students.
-Take photos of your older students and let them get creative with the rest!
-These are great to hang up on your bulletin board or classroom door.
+Take photos of your older students, and let them get creative with the rest!
+These are great to hang up on your bulletin board or classroom door for parents to peruse during holiday visits or to fill the space with a bit of cheer.

 Day #7 – Sentence Starters

-Why not ask your younger students to help you select one and then write a story as a class?
+Practice writing the holiday way with silly holiday stories that build off of Holiday Sentence Starters!
+Why not ask your younger students to help you select one and then write a story as a class, or challenge them to write about Christmas with holiday writing prompts for young writers.

 #5 – Mindful Holiday Coloring